 If you’ve ever had to apply for an emergency loan from your bank or alternative lending institution, then you may have a better appreciation for the importance of creating and building a rainy day fund.
 If you don’t have a rainy day fund, it might be a good idea to start.
 Rainy Day funds are typically used for emergency car or home repairs and unexpected expenses.
-If you are struggling to set a little money aside every paycheque to use in case of emergencies, here are a few tips to help you out.
+If you are struggling to set a little money aside every paycheque, here are a few tips to help.

 #1: Sign up for an Automatic Savings Program

 One of the hardest things about saving money is making it a habit.
 We often forget or use our funds for other important expenses.
-The trick about saving for your rainy day fund is to treat your savings like a bill so that you are less likely to see it as an “optional” expense.
-One way to do this is to set up automatic payments into a savings program so that you don’t have to think about it.
+The trick about saving for your rainy day fund is to treat your savings like a bill; making it harder to view it as an “optional” expense.
+One way to do this is to set up payments into a savings program so that it happens automatically.
 That way, every time you look at your bank account you’re surprised by how much money has accumulated.

 #2: Cut back on Take Out Coffee

 If you buy one cup of Starbucks coffee a day, you’re spending roughly $125 a month on takeout coffee.
 Do yourself a major favour and skip the Starbucks line.
 You’ll save a significant amount of money if you bring your coffee from home.
-Instead of using that extra five dollars a day on something else, why not reallocate those funds to a savings account?
+The extra $5 a day can be allocated to a savings account instead of a daily coffee expense.

 #3: Bring Your Lunches to Work

-Speaking about spending, if you buy your lunches every day, you’re spending $2000 a year on a single meal that’s typically depleted of nutrients and chock-full of trans fat and other flavour boosting chemicals.
-Save money and increase your nutrient intake by bringing healthy snacks and sandwiches to the office.
+When considering daily expenses, buying your lunch is another area to evaluate.
+Buying lunch every day costs roughly $2,000 a year; often spent on nutrient depleted meals chock-full of trans fats and flavour boosting chemicals.
+Save money and increase your nutritional intake by bringing healthy snacks and sandwiches to the office.

 #4: Don’t Spend More than You Make